-I just can’t fathom spending that kind of money and I think the popularity of online ads stems from its similarities to traditional advertising and marketing.
-Corporations don’t want to invest in a marketing channel with an elusive ROI (like social media), but they’re happy to drop millions on a channel that might have a low but easy to calculate ROI.
+I just can't fathom spending that kind of money, and I think the popularity of online ads stems from its similarities to traditional advertising and marketing.
+Corporations don't want to invest in a marketing channel with an elusive ROI (like social media), but they're happy to drop millions on a channel that might have a low but easy-to-calculate ROI.

-Perhaps the most well-known of the online advertising networks, Google AdWords allows you to target users who are searching for a particular keyword phrase.
+Perhaps the most well-known of the online advertising networks, Google AdWords allows you to target users searching for a particular keyword phrase.
 It sounds simple enough on the surface, but when done correctly, AdWords is intensely complicated.

-You need to research the appropriate keywords that have the potential to drive traffic without breaking the bank, organize your ads into groups to help determine which types of keywords are most successful, build landing pages that focus on each keywords and track results.
+You need to research the appropriate keywords that have the potential to drive traffic without breaking the bank, organize your ads into groups to help determine which types of keywords are most successful, build landing pages that focus on each keyword and track results.
 And that’s just an overview of the basic steps.
 There are dozens of options to be tweaked to improve your ROI.

 Under the guidance of a highly skilled professional, AdWords can be a great opportunity to attract potential customers nearing the bottom of the sales funnel and preparing to make their purchase decision.
-People often turn to search when they are in immediate need of something, so keywords like “virus removal” and “emergency roof repair” can help bring in customers that are ready to put money on the table.
+People often turn to search when they are in immediate need of something, so keywords like “virus removal” and “emergency roof repair” can help bring in customers who are ready to put money on the table.